umccr/CNV_SV-visualisation/README.md

 --output | Output plot name (saved as png file)

-Note, if no *--output* argument is specified the output file will have the same name as the input *BEDPE* file with added *_SVbezier* at the end and the extension changes to *.png*.
+Note, if no *--output* argument is specified the output file will have the same name as the input *BEDPE* file with added *_SVbezier* at the end and the extension changed to *.png*.
 <br>

-Command line use example:
+**Command line use example**:

 ```
-Rscript SVbezierPlot.R --bedpe example_data/structural/example-manta-pass.bedpe --output example_data/structural/SVbezierPlot.png
+Rscript SVbezierPlot.R --bedpe example_data/structural/example-manta-pass.bedpe --output example_data/structural/SVbezierPlot
 ```
 <br>